Crystalwarrior/KFO-Server/README.md

     - Removes movement handicaps on a target.
 * **unilock** "area 1", "area 2"
     - Changes the passage status (locked/unlocked) from area 1 to area 2.
+* **uninvite** "IPID/ID/char name/edited-to character/showname/OOC name"
+    - Removes a target from your locked area's invite list, so that if they leave, they will not be allowed back until the area is unlocked.
 * **unlock**
     - Unlocks an area, provided the lock came as a result of /gmlock or /lock.
 * **whereis** "ID/IPID"